The Butter Book Salted Caramel Sauce

-The fundamentals of pastry have been perfected by chefs over centuries.
+Chefs have perfected the fundamentals of pastry for centuries.
 The Butter Book teaches you these fundamentals first so you can perfect the basics before experimenting with recipes, textures, and flavors.
-Each of the online baking classes makes it clear why you should use particular ingredients and why the techniques work, what can go wrong, and how to correct it if it does.
+Each of the online baking classes makes it clear why you should use particular ingredients, why the techniques work, what can go wrong, and how to correct it if it does.
 Developed by Sébastien Canonne, M.O.F., and Jacquy Pfeiffer, James Beard Award-winning author, both are recipients of the French Legion of Honour.

 As far as I’m concerned, joining The Butter Book is the deal of the century.
-The annual membership gives you unlimited access to a growing library of hundreds of expertly tested recipes, step-by-step training videos, and fundamental baking techniques.
-It will give you ideas, and it will motivate you to be a better baker to create better pastries for your customers, friends, or your family.
+The annual membership gives unlimited access to a growing library of hundreds of expertly tested recipes, step-by-step training videos, and fundamental baking techniques.
+It will give you ideas, and it will motivate you to be a better baker and create better pastries for your customers, friends, or family.

 Figs in Bourbon, Quark, and Salted Caramel Sauce